Are you heading to the Faroe Islands and planning to visit Kalsoy? This guide details what to do in Kalsoy and how to hike to the Kallur Lighthouse!

 The island is long and skinny and wedged in between Kunoy and Eysturoy.

-The island of Kalsoy has four settlements comprising of around 150 people collectively.
+The island of Kalsoy has four settlements, each comprising of around 150 people collectively.
 The settlements are Trøllanes, Mikladalur, Húsar, and Syðradalur.

-The settlements are all on the east side of the island as the west side of the island is extremely rough and rather inhabitable.
-The small villages are connected by a single road that goes through four extremely snug tunnels.
+The settlements are all on the east side of the island, as the west side of the island is extremely rough and rather inhabitable.
+A single road that passes through four extremely narrow tunnels connects the small villages.

 The callous and unforgiving landscape is home to quite the seabird colony, on the other hand.